Originate/exosphere/tutorial/part_2/05_web_server.md

 $ exo setup
 ```

-We see how it uses Node's package management system to download and install
+We see how it uses Node's package management system (NPM)
+to download and install
-ExpressJS and Jade for us,
+the external ExpressJS and Jade modules for us,
 so that the service is ready to run.
 The output should look something like: